-Stand the timber on its edge and push and pull it across the frame while dragging it from one end to the other will level it roughly.
-Then lift the board at both ends, about 4 inches above the frame and tap it back down on the frame moving up and down the frame as you do so.
+Stand the timber upright on its edge and push and pull it backwards and forwards across the frame while dragging it from one end to the other and this will level it roughly.
+Next, lift the board at both ends about 4 inches above the frame and tap it back down on the frame, moving up and down the frame as you do so.
 Try and tap together so both ends of the board hit the frame at the same time.

-This brick wall serves two purposes.
-It holds the damp proof membrane up so no ground water can seep between the underside of the slab and the membrane and it also gives a much better looking side to the slab.
+This brick wall serves two purposes, it holds the damp proof membrane up so no ground water can seep between the underside of the slab and the membrane and it also gives a much better looking side to the slab.

 When the concrete is hard after a day or so, pull the timber up and away from the base.

 Lay the top course of bricks with any frog (brick indent) facing down so that you have a nice flat top.
-When these are laid, cut off any surplus polythene just below the top of slab/bricks.
-Then push plenty of mortar (soft sand and cement mixed at 4 to 1) into the joint between bricks and slab.
+When these are laid, cut off any surplus polythene just below the top of slab/bricks then push plenty of mortar (soft sand and cement mixed at 4 to 1) into the joint between bricks and slab.

 Point up the brickwork (see our pointing and repointing brick and blockwork project for help) and you should have a good looking base for your shed – Good work!!